 If you didn’t heed the warning of my first point, shame on you.
-Your now in a sandstorm and you have no eye or mouth protection.
-I suppose I should still tell you how to survive though.
+You’re now in a sandstorm and you have no eye or mouth protection.
+Despite this desperate situation there are still some measures you can take.
 Wet some cloth and tie it around your mouth and nose to prevent sand and dust particles from entering your lungs, then try and breath as normally as possible.
-You will need another piece of cloth to tie around your eyes and ears to give you the best protection and the best chance of being un-injured when the storm ends.
+You will need another piece of cloth to tie around your eyes and ears to give you the best protection and the best chance of being unharmed when the storm ends.

 Be aware of…